 How would anyone know that software is being launched?
 And how would anyone know how to use it?

-There’s a whole process involved in ensuring change is announced and communicated well and employees are well-trained to know how to navigate the changes properly.
+There’s a whole process involved in ensuring that change is announced and communicated effectively, and employees are well-trained to navigate the changes properly.
 Without good change management, no digital transformation would be successful.
-Since training is a part of change management, training helps your organization’s digital transformation succeed.
+Since training is a key component of change management, it helps your organization’s digital transformation succeed.

 Even without a formal change management process, some change management occurs in how IT interacts with the rest of the organization.
 The formal process makes every project a lot more successful.

-Prosci is an authority on change management, processes, and change management research, and they have a lot available for how change management benefits organizations.
+Prosci is an authority on change management, processes, and research in this field, offering a wealth of information on how change management benefits organizations.

 There are some stats from Prosci: